No Players Online: Reception

-Kotaku Australia, ScreenRant, Bloody Disgusting, The Verge and Rock Paper Shotgun all noted the feeling of nostalgia and the "unnerving" atmosphere of waiting on an empty game server or dead multiplayer game.
-The latter three praised the buildup of unease.
+Reviewers highlighted the feeling of nostalgia and the "unnerving" atmosphere of waiting on an empty game server or dead multiplayer game; they praised the game's buildup of tension.
 The Verge and Bloody Disgusting praised No Players Online's short length and atmosphere, as well as the sense of unease.
 Neither review mentioned the ARG.
 Aaron Boehm of Bloody Disgusting said that the story had a "surprising emotional core" despite believing that the reveal was handled quickly.
 Boehm added that, although the current game worked, it could be expanded and have a "more patient buildup."

 Rock Paper Shotgun and Boehm both felt that, excluding the atmosphere, the horror was inadequate and cliché.
 They also noted that the framing of the VHS tape juxtaposed with playing the FPS "doesn’t quite match with the rest of the game’s theme."
 However, Boehm praised the "lo-fi" aesthetic.
 The Verge and Rock Paper Shotgun praised the level design as "claustraphobic" and reminiscent of FPSs from the 1990s, but Boehm wished for the level to be expanded.
-None of these reviews, save for Kotaku's, mention the ARG.
+None of these reviews mention the ARG.

-Mikhail Klimentov of The Washington Post described the game as "difficult" to review due to the ARG.
-He called the ending to the main game a "fine conclusion" considering its length and called the work put into the ARG and the community's "subsequent sleuthing work" astonishing, but said the story was "dispelled by explanation."
-In contrast to other reviews, Klimentov said that No Players Online was "fuzzy and noncommittal" in conveying the era its aesthetic attempts to evoke.
+Mikhail Klimentov of The Washington Post called the ending to the main game a "fine conclusion" considering its length but thought that, because of the ARG, the story was "dispelled by explanation."
+Klimentov said that No Players Online was "fuzzy and noncommittal" in conveying the era its aesthetic attempts to evoke.
 He said the scariest element of the game was the theme of "time slipping through your fingers", that John had worked on the game for eleven years and it was barely finished.
-Klimentov adds that although the ARG, the game's final layer, is "fascinating", it does not matter if most players miss it, highlighting the role of the players and community in completing the game in full.
-PCGamer praised the ARG, saying "[No Players Online] would capture the imaginations of amateur internet sleuths—and create a spooky metagame that Hideo Kojima would envy."

-Tanner Fox of ScreenRant ranked No Players Online on their list of "10 Scariest Walking Simulators".
+Klimentov adds that although the ARG was "fascinating" and admired the effort put into it by both the developers and players, he questioned whether it mattered when most players would miss it.
+Dread Central's Jesse Grodman noted that he completely missed the game's hidden portions on his first playthrough.
+He, however, thought that the secret parts were fine as-is, comparing it to the secret ending of Doki Doki Literature Club!
+(2017).